huggingface/huggingface_hub/docs/hub/spaces.md

 Streamlit's documentation is at https://docs.streamlit.io/, and Gradio's doc is https://gradio.app/getting_started.

-In the default environment, we're currently running version `"0.84.2"` of Streamlit and version `"2.2.6"` of Gradio.
+In the default environment, we're currently running version `"0.84.2"` of Streamlit and the latest version of Gradio.

 Our 2 cents: